ArtrixTech/DynaGammy/README.md

 Automatic adjustments can be toggled on or off with a middle click on the tray icon.

-The second "Auto" checkbox activates adaptive temperature.
+The second *Auto* checkbox activates adaptive temperature.
 The ellipsis button (...) opens a window to control its time schedule, as well as the adaptation speed.

-The padlock icon allows the brightness range to go up to 200%.
+The padlock button allows the brightness range to go up to 200%.
 (Linux only)

-## Planned features

-- Multi-monitor support
-- Command line interface / configurable hotkeys
-- Location-based temperature adaptation
-- Backlight control

 ## Known issues and limitations
 The brightness is adjusted by changing pixel values, instead of the LCD backlight.
 This has wildly varying results based on the quality of your screen.